aws-samples/amazon-elasticache-samples/tools/serverless-cost-calculator/README.md

 This calculator uses the Amazon ElastiCache Valkey compute engine cost bases.

+## Execution Environment

+This script is flexible and can be run in various environments, provided they have access to valid AWS credentials.
+Suitable execution environments include:

+1. Local Machine: Run the script on your personal computer or workstation.
+2. [AWS CloudShell](https://aws.amazon.com/cloudshell): Execute directly from the AWS Management Console using CloudShell.
+3. [EC2 Instance](https://aws.amazon.com/ec2): Deploy and run on an Amazon EC2 instance within your AWS environment.

 ## Installation

 Cone the repository and change to cost-calculator directory then execute the following steps